 Update your WordPress Plugins: Everytime a WordPress Version is released, all WordPress Plugins used on your website (and there can be several), will need to be updated as well.

-Update your Website Content and HTML Codes
+Update Your Website Content and HTML Tags!

 Update your website text content: Check for grammatical errors, spelling, deletions and additions.
 Re-reading your website content from time to time will provide you the opportunity to insert and remove the latest changes to company policies, procedures, product and service information.